 What security measures will be taken in the future?

 Unfortunately, no settlement system is infallible.
 Even in paper settlements things can go wrong.
-Given that Pexa is a new system, there were bound to be teething issues.
+In Pexa’s early days there were bound to be teething issues.
 However, it still came as an awful shock.
 You can be sure that both Pexa and conveyancers alike do not want to see a repeat of this occurring.
 We will be doing everything we can to safeguard client funds.

 Aliza Taubman is the Principal Solicitor at Prime Property Lawyers